ilanbb/SideRSS/README.md

 Output format:

-The format of a prediction file is similar to the format of a structure information input file, except that it also contains the probability each nucleotide is paired.
+The format of a prediction file is similar to the format of a structure information input file, except that it also contains the a score for  each nucleotide being paired.